Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Abstract

 \section{Abstract}

 Data augmentation is a widely used strategy to improve model robustness and generalization by enriching training datasets with synthetic examples.
-While large language models (LLMs) have demonstrated strong generative capabilities for this purpose, their applications in high-stakes domains like healthcare presents unique challenges due to the risk of generating clinically incorrect or misleading information.
+While large language models (LLMs) have demonstrated strong generative capabilities for this purpose, their applications in high-stakes domains like healthcare present unique challenges due to the risk of generating clinically incorrect or misleading information.
 In this work, we propose a novel query-based model collaboration framework that integrates expert-level domain knowledge to guide the augmentation process to preserve critical medical information.
-Experiments on clinical prediction tasks demonstrate that our lightweight collaboration-based approach consistently outperforms existing LLM augmentation methods while improving safety through reduced factual errors.
-This framework addresses the gap between LLM augmentation potential and the safety requirements of specialized domains.
+Compared to existing LLM-based and traditional augmentation methods, our generated data significantly improves preservation of critical medical information and reduces hallucinations at both the token and concept levels.
+Experiments on downstream clinical prediction tasks demonstrate consistent performance gains over existing augmentation methods.
+This lightweight collaborative framework addresses the gap between LLM augmentation potential and the safety requirements of specialized domains.